 - Send Changes to Client-This method allows the business owner to incorporate the changes from a menu in QuickBooks.
-There is no charge to the business owner for this service and only a nominal fee for the accounting professional (included free with the QuickBooks ProAdvisor Program). - Create Change File-This method can be attached to an email or stored on a removable device.
-There is no fee for the business owner or the accountant using this method.
+There is no charge to the business owner for this service and only a nominal fee for the accounting professional (included free for the accountant with a subscription to the QuickBooks ProAdvisor program). - Create Change File-This method can be attached to an email or stored on a removable device.
+There is no fee for the business owner or the accountant when using this method.